hjbacchus/hjbacchus/README.md

 - 👋 Hi, I’m @hjbacchus
 - 👀 I’m interested in ...graphics, music, & football
 - 🌱 I’m currently learning ...patience
-- 💞️ I’m looking to collaborate on ...making things to make music with
+- 💞️ I’m looking to collaborate on ...making things to make music with and visual storytelling for brands
 - 📫 How to reach me ...Twitter: @hjbacchus

 <!---